 The key to making intelligent bets at the track and in the market is to be sensitive to changes from the past.
 Otherwise, one can be like some generals/admirals in the Pentagon, who fight the last war brilliantly; after the war, they determined what may have caused the victory or defeat.

-One of the problems that arise when looking intensely at present conditions is that something that appears to portend broader changes may not be very important in the future, and other incidental observations could be the harbinger of bigger things to come.
+One of the problems that arise when intensely looking at present conditions is that something that appears to portend broader changes may not be very important in the future, and other incidental observations could be the harbinger of bigger things to come.
 Two items caught my eye this weekend.
 I offer them up for my readers to consider or reject in terms of implications and importance.

-The first item is that hedge funds reportedly have their biggest short position in gold since January.
+he first item is that hedge funds reportedly have their biggest short position in gold since January.
 This may be a sideshow and only important to “gold bugs,” or it could be a clue of how some hedge funds are looking to play catch-up from being behind the larger market advances.
 Undoubtedly various markets will decline, perhaps meaningfully, at some point.
 The risk that all short sellers take is that, if the items that they are short move up dramatically, they may be forced to buy back the shorted securities at a rapidly advancing price.
 In other words, they could be caught in a short squeeze, particularly those who shorted gold.
 With announced trading volume quite light, a squeeze could be applied.

 The second item is that yields on German bunds are closing in on the yields on US Treasury Bonds.
 For some time, global investors have felt more secure with the credit value of the German government paper than that of the US; as a result, bunds were more expensive and produced lower yields.
 The closing of the yield spread could indicate that global investors are less worried about the credit value of US government paper, which could be good for the US stock market from a foreigner’s point of view.
 At the same time, foreign currencies are appreciating against the dollar.
 Part of this may well be caused by an increase of US investments into Europe and possibly Japan.